SGevorg/fp-js-workshop/README.md

 ## How to use

-- The `read-diles` contains different `fileLoader` implementations with comments
+- The `read-files` contains different `fileLoader` implementations with comments
 - The `read-file-clients` contains the usages of `fileLoader`.